-This course begins as a continuation of PHYS 4120 and PHYS 4210, exploring various aspects of the quantum and electromagnetic theories.
-Ultimately, the course culminates in the theory of quantum electrodynamics and its applications, particularly those pertaining to particle and nuclear physics.
+Begins as a continuation of PHYS 4120 and PHYS 4210, exploring various aspects of the quantum and electromagnetic theories, ultimately culminating in the theory of quantum electrodynamics and its applications, particularly those pertaining to particle and nuclear physics.
 PREREQUISITE: PHYS 4130 and PHYS 4210.
 OFFERED: With sufficient demand.